Our fuel mix.

 Fuel mix disclosure reporting.

-As required by the Electricity (Fuel Mix Disclosure) Regulations 2005, the tables below give a breakdown of the fuel sources for the electricity supplied under E.ON Next’s licences – the fuels they used to produce electricity for all residential, small business and corporate customers.
+As required by the Electricity (Fuel Mix Disclosure) Regulations 2005, the tables below give a breakdown of the fuel sources for the electricity supplied under E.ON Next’s licences – the fuels we used to produce electricity for all residential, small business and corporate customers.

 This shows the fuel sources of the electricity we supply for both our residential and business customers (we've also included the UK national average for comparison).

-Fuel mix for 1 April 2021 to 31 March 2022.
+Fuel mix for 1 April 2023 to 31 March 2024.

 E.ON Next: